-- 1. Call the telephone number that the entry system is installed on.
+- Call the telephone number that the entry system is installed on.
 The system will answer with a short tone (beep heard).
-Note: the number of rings before the system answers is dependent on the programming in 3.1.8. - 2.
-Press 16 and enter the four-digit MASTER CODE (beep heard). - 3.
+Note: You must know if the system is on a DKS Cellular, VolP OR a POTS telephone line.
+Note: the number of rings before the system answers is dependent on the programming in 3.1.8. - 2A.
+On a LAN telephone line: Press 16 and enter the four-digit MASTER CODE (beep heard). - 2B.
+On a CELLULAR phone line: Press 97 and enter the four-digit MASTER CODE (beep heard). - 3.
 The system will emit a series of short tones if the relay is in a continuous activation mode.